HewlettPackard/green-dcc/README.md

     cd green-dcc
     ```

-2. **Run a simulation**
+2. **Run a experiment**

-    To run a basic simulation, use the following command:
+    To run a basic experiment, use the following command:

     ```bash
     python train_truly_hierarchical.py
     ```

     This will start a simulation with the default configuration.
 The results will be saved in `results/` output directory.

+3. **Visualize the experiments with TensorBoard**

+    To visualize the experiments while they are running, you can launch TensorBoard.
+Open a new terminal, navigate to the `results/` directory, and run the following command:

+    ```bash
+    tensorboard --logdir=./test
+    ```

+    This will start a TensorBoard server, and you can view the experiment visualizations by opening a web browser and navigating to `http://localhost:6006`.

 ## Benchmarking